-In the course of more than 25 years of diving I have seen many things that have taken my breath away, visited many fascinating places, explored hundreds of fabulous shipwrecks and met so many wonderful people that I can only consider myself incredibly fortunate.
+In the course of nearly 45 years of diving I have seen many things that have taken my breath away, visited many fascinating places, explored hundreds of fabulous shipwrecks and met so many wonderful people that I can only consider myself incredibly fortunate.
 In order to share some of these experiences with others I have written two books on exploring shipwrecks—both were intended for divers and non-divers alike and have been enjoyed by many.
 If you are interested in the subject, please give them a look as I'm sure you will enjoy them!

 Two Centuries of Shipwrecks in the Approaches to New York

 Upon seeing the first published copy of my first book, Beyond Sportdiving (see below), I was immediately appalled at the reproduction quality of the photographs.
 The original color slides had been converted (poorly!) to black & white images, and the book itself was printed on a paper quality that just didn't lend itself to good photographic reproduction.
 After some time had passed, I began to realize that while this was certainly true, the quality of the original photographs was not what it ought to be either.
 It was then that I took a good two years off any more writing projects and to concentrate solely on my photography.
 The result formed the beginnings of my second book, Lost Voyages.